Filler (linguistics): Usage

 Every conversation involves turn-taking, and speakers need to signal whether they are yielding the turn or want to keep going.
 Pauses are common in both cases, but to avoid confusion, speakers wanting to continue commonly use fillers, such as um, er, or uh.

 Beyond conveying "I still want to talk", fillers can also convey more: whether the speaker is just trying to find the right word or is struggling to formulate his/her thought at a deeper level.
 "Uh" is more common in the former, and "um" in the latter.
 However fillers are often more complex, conveying many nuances of meaning and doing so through subtle variation, both prosodic and phonetic, such that many fillers are sound combinations, rather than words.

-Filler words may also provide clues to the listener about how they should interpret what the speaker has said.
-The actual words that people use may change (such as the increasing use of like), but the meaning and the reasons for using them do not change.
+Filled pauses can affect listeners' processing of upcoming speech; one study found that hearing an "uh" improved recognition of upcoming words, while "um" had neither a beneficial nor detrimental effect.The actual words that people use may change (such as the increasing use of like), but the meaning and the reasons for using them do not change.